majortopio/diplomacy/README.md

-# Diplomacy Engine extension for phpBB3
+# Diplomacy Engine -- A nationsim extension for phpBB3